 Aside from the above benefits of improving the patient experience through convenience and automation, there are many other benefits that consumers enjoy with AutoPay.
 These agreements are geared towards patients who receive ongoing medical services such as dermatology care and physical therapy.

 Billing support staff can set up patient payments for an agreed upon amount at the point of service for future statements.
 Once the initial agreement is set up, future statements with balances less than or equal to the agreed-upon payment amount will be auto-paid.
 For statements over that amount, AutoPay will send an email confirmation for the patient to greenlight the new amount or it will just charge the agreed-upon amount for that statement.

 New statements are automatically added to the AutoPay plan if it meets the criteria that the patient agreed upon.
 When a balance is added the patient receives an email alerting them that the payment has been scheduled.
 The Autopay agreement may be viewed or changed through the patient’s online portal.

 The Bottom Line

-Everyone can relate to the frustrations related to paying bills, whether you lose it in a stack of mail or you receive a bill for an amount is way more than you thought it would be.
+Everyone can relate to the frustrations related to paying bills, whether you lose it in a stack of mail or you receive a bill for an amount that is way more than you thought it would be.
 Many industries have resolved such issues— the healthcare industry is slowly but surely finding its way there too.

-The time is here to be on the forefront of driving this change toward consumerism.
+The time is here to be at the forefront of driving this change toward consumerism.
 Consumers are comfortable with saving their credit cards and bank account information to services like Amazon so they will be comfortable with their healthcare provider saving their card information too.
 It’s a smart move to add automatic payment options to your patient pay toolkit.